wu2ming/Song-Classification/README.md

 Using traditional image processing techinque to categorize audio into different song generes.
 The idea is to map input audio into a certain genere using a Convolutional Neural Network so that songs of the same class can be recommended to an user.

 ## 1. Dataset
-- dataset on kaggle
+- dataset on kaggle:
 https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download

-- Dataset made and preprocessed to log-specturms by **XiplusChenyu** https://github.com/XiplusChenyu/Musical-Genre-Classification
+- Dataset made and preprocessed to log-specturms by **XiplusChenyu**: https://github.com/XiplusChenyu/Musical-Genre-Classification

 ### 1.1 Preprocess Data